Welsh-language literature: Mid-century poetry

+Another major South Wales poet was Alun Llywelyn-Williams (1913–1988).
+His upbringing in a middle-class, primarily English-speaking household in Cardiff was far from typical for a Welsh poet of the time and he was in many respects an outsider in Welsh poetry, having seen action in the Second World War (he believed fighting fascism was a moral duty, in contrast to many Welsh poets of his generation who were conscientious objectors) and drawing more on English poets like Auden and Stephen Spender than his Welsh peers (though the revival poets were also a key influence; he studied at Cardiff under W. J. Gruffydd).
+He eschewed both cynghanedd and Eisteddfod competition.
+Though not a prolific one, his poems, often provide perspectives rarely seen from other Welsh poets such as those depicting his wartime experiences including his cycle Berlin 1945 which depicts the German capital in ruins after the war from Llywelyn-Williams's first hand perspective.
+He has been described as "one of the greatest masters of vers libre in Welsh."

-Waldo Williams (1904-1971), one of the best-loved poets in the Welsh language.
+Waldo Williams (1904–1971), one of the best-loved poets in the Welsh language.

-Another poet who emerged at this time though would go on to become one of the best-loved of all Welsh poets, Waldo Williams (1904-1971) of Pembrokeshire.
-Like most Welsh writers he held strong nationalist convictions but was also a Quaker whose writing in poems such as expresses a distinctive and affecting pacifism and humanism (he was a conscientious objector during the war.)
-Poems such as Cofio, Mewn Dau Gae and Ar Waun Cas Mael have been described as "...some of the most rewarding and challenging poems of the twentieth century...
+One popular poet who emerged at this time would go on to become one of the best-loved of all Welsh poets, Waldo Williams (1904–1971) from Pembrokeshire.
+Like most Welsh writers he held strong nationalist convictions, but he was also a Quaker whose poetry expresses a distinctive and affecting pacifism and humanism: he was a conscientious objector during the Second World War, and though this was hardly unusual he is perhaps the Welsh poet most strongly associated with this kind of political pacifism.
+Poems such as "Cofio", "Mewn Dau Gae" and "Ar Waun Cas Mael" have been described as "...some of the most rewarding and challenging poems of the 20th century...
 He has come to be regarded as a prophet and visionary by those who share his conviction."
-Despite a somewhat half-hearted attempt to win an Eisteddfod chair in 1936, for all his popularity and undoubted skill Waldo Williams would never attain a major Eisteddfod prize and neither did genuine innovators like Saunders Lewis and James Kitchener Davies, during a period when serial competitors like Dewi Emrys would win several; some writers once more began questioning the relationship between the Eisteddfod and literary standards.
-The Eisteddfod itself, however, remained as popular as ever, and in 1950 passed a rule known as Y Rheol Gymraeg (controversial at the time but now widely accepted) dictating that Welsh should be the only language during competition events and performances.
+Despite a somewhat half-hearted attempt at winning an Eisteddfod chair in 1936, for all his popularity and undoubted skill Waldo Williams would never attain a major Eisteddfod prize, and neither did genuine innovators like Saunders Lewis and James Kitchener Davies, during a period when serial competitors such as Dewi Emrys would win several.
+Some writers once more began to question the relationship between the Eisteddfod and literary standards.
+The Eisteddfod itself, however, remained as popular as ever, and in 1950 passed a rule known as Y Rheol Gymraeg ('the Welsh Rule', controversial at the time but now widely accepted) dictating that Welsh should be the only language during competition events and performances.